 One design challenge was the need to accommodate occasional tractor trailers and other large vehicles within the roundabout’s limited curb lines.

-“We designed the roundabout to allow large vehicles to come over the top of the curb and run over a grassy sidewalk buffer space that was reinforced to take the vehicle’s weight,” said Vorisek.
+“We designed the roundabout to allow large vehicles to come over the top of the curb and run over a grassy sidewalk buffer space that was reinforced to take the vehicle’s weight,” said Craig.
 In this design the roundabout’s sidewalk buffer spaces were constructed with a honeycomb-like plastic grid incorporated into the landscaping.
-“The reinforcement system is filled with a stone and soil mixture to give it structure and then sodded on the surface,” said Vorisek.
+“The reinforcement system is filled with a stone and soil mixture to give it structure and then sodded on the surface,” said Craig.
 “On the rare occasions when a large vehicle traveling through the roundabout rides over this area, it will make a little bit of a depression but not cause damage that is going to destroy the turf or become unsightly.”

 Roundabout Earns Kudos from Residents and Client, and Is a Point of Pride for GAI Team

 The Carey Road/171st Street roundabout received an enthusiastic welcome from the City of Westfield and is a point of pride for the GAI team.
-“I was on-site when the barricades were removed after construction, and people were itching to drive through it,” said Vorisek.
+“I was on-site when the barricades were removed after construction, and people were itching to drive through it,” said Craig.
 “I remember one resident who spotted us out their car window and said, ‘Great job!’
 It was one of those very satisfying projects in which much of the neighborhood was aware of how difficult it had been previously to get onto the main road from the side street, and people were very much looking forward to the roundabout being complete.”

 The GAI team provided the City of Westfield with a wide scope of services on the Carey Road/171st Street roundabout project including topographic survey, design, preparation of construction plans and specifications, assistance during the bidding process, and support throughout the construction phase to address any questions from the city or its construction contractor.